 Not only will you find a lot to do during the day, but you will also find quite a few things to do in San Francisco in June each night.
 The June concert calendar shows all of the best concerts in SF and the Bay Area this month.

 San Francisco also has a great comedy scene.
 You will find both world renowned comedians, as well as top local talent on stage.
-In addition, there are several comedy shows including Beach Blanket Babylon, Foodies the Musical, and Improv most nights on the week.
+In addition, there are several comedy shows including both comedians and improv.
 Find this month's comedy calendar here.

 If you love heading out earlier, then check out SF's great happy hour options.
 You will find many great drink and food discounts.
 Some also offer live entertainment.
 Click here to read more about my favorite happy hour hot spots in SF.